 |Included in Standard Kit||Included in Standard Kit||Upgrade|

 The Outback is significantly larger than the average size trailer.
-Taller, deeper and longer, the Outback feels much more spacious, without feeling big and bulky.
+Taller, deeper and longer, the Outback has plenty of room for kids and cargo, without feeling big and bulky.
 Over the couple months of testing, we strolled, jogged and biked with the Outback and the only time it felt larger than an average-sized trailer was when we were hauling it in and out of the car.

 Bottom of Trailer

 The bottom of the trailer is nylon fabric but is lined on the inside with a thick, rubberized mat.
-The mat greatly increased the durability of the trailer, prevents kids feet from sagging and allows for easier clean-ups after spills.
+The mat greatly increases the durability of the trailer, prevents kids feet from sagging, and allows for easier clean-ups after spills.
 The same rubberized mat extends into the trunk space of the trailer.

 Storage space will never be an issue in the Outback.
-The main compartment zips down and is large enough to hold a child’s booster seat with plenty of space still left for water, snack or other smaller items.
-For added security, an upper zipper pocket is located just inside the trunk door and to hold a phone, keys etc. The base of the trailer also has an elastic pocket, which is great for storing water bottles or diapers and wipes.
+The main rear compartment zips down and is large enough to hold a child’s booster seat with plenty of space still left for water, snack or other smaller items.
+Compared to other trailers with large storage compartments, your cargo is easier to access in the Hamax.
+Bonus for the Outback!

 Behind the bike, the Outback is easy to pull and rides much smoother than lower-end brands with less feedback from the hitch.
-Compared to the Thule‘s and Burley’s hitch systems, however, the Hamax system is basic and can be challenging to get properly hitched. (**We’ve updated our review of the newer Burley D’lite here.)
+Compared to Thule‘s and Burley’s hitch systems, the Hamax system is a bit basic but still works well.
+It’s also very easy to attach to the bike.

 When securing the Outback’s trailer arm to the bike hitch, it is easy to improperly latch the safety pin.
-After inserting the safety pin through the trailer arm and the hitch, the circle at the end of the U-clip locks the safety pin in place.
-When latching the U-clip, however, it is easy to assume it is latched properly, when it fact the circle is off to the side of the pin versus over the top of it (shown below).
-If not properly latched, the safety pin could come lose while the trailer is in use.
-Latching on the bottom side of the hitch, you cannot see whether the U-clip is properly latched unless you make the effort to look underneath the trailer hitch.
+After inserting the safety pin through the trailer arm and the hitch, the circle at the end of the U-clip locks the safety pin in place on the bottom side of the hitch.
+Make sure you take the time to check underneath the trailer hitch to ensure the U-clip is properly latched.

 As a Stroller/Jogger

-The Outback comes standard with a single-swivel stroller wheel and was easy to push and maneuver use over grass, dirt, and sidewalks.
-Throughout our testing, we saw no limitation to the three-wheel stroller versus a four, but we did not, however, test the Outback’s stroller it in uneven or bumpy surfaces (like cobblestone or brick streets) where four-wheels stroller tend to excel.
+The Outback comes standard with a single-swivel stroller wheel and was easy to push and maneuver over grass, dirt, and sidewalks.
+Throughout our testing, we saw no limitation to the three-wheel stroller versus a four, but we did not, however, test the Outback’s stroller on uneven or bumpy surfaces (like cobblestone or brick streets) where four-wheels stroller tend to excel.
 Unlike Burley or Thule, the Hamax is not available as a 4-wheel stroller.